Key takeaways

 This is not a bug.
 It is by design.
 The IRS built the online tool for US taxpayers.
 Foreign founders are expected to use the paper or fax channel instead, which has a dedicated workflow for applicants without a US tax ID.

-Depending on your tax ID, one of the following three paths applies to you.
-Pick the right one up front to avoid wasted weeks.
+Depending on where you live and what tax ID you hold, one of the following four paths applies to you.
+Pick the right one up front toavoid wasted weeks.

 |---|---|---|